ocuroot/ocuroot.com/_docs/usage_scheduling.md

 ## Requesting Work

-When a release is created, it won't always be able to run to completion.
-Intent changes must also be handled outside of a typical release.
+When a Release is created, it won't always be able to run to completion.
+Intent changes must also be handled outside of a typical Release.
 This is where we need a mechanism to request any outstanding work.

 ```bash